YomiRich/Quotes/README.md

 ## Description

-This is web app that eneables the user to view quotes, create quotes, upvote and downvote quotes and delete quotes.
+This is web app that enables the user to view quotes, create quotes, upvote and downvote quotes and delete quotes.

 ## Built By

-Yomi Rich
+Yomi Rich.

 ## Development server